European Holocaust Research Infrastructure

 The European Holocaust Research Infrastructure (EHRI) is an international digital infrastructure and community.
 It is a joint undertaking of Holocaust historians, archivists, and specialists in digital humanities.
 Through the development of heritage archives into research infrastructures and by connecting the knowledge of heritage archives and making that knowledge relevant for research, EHRI aims to support Holocaust research, commemoration and education.
-EHRI is coordinated by the Netherlands-based NIOD Institute for War, Holocaust and Genocide Studies, and is directed by Reto Speck and Karel Berkhoff.

 Objective

 EHRI’s objective is to support the Holocaust research community by building a digital infrastructure and facilitating human networks.
 The infrastructure deals with the wide dispersal of sources and expertise across many institutions by connecting sources, institutions and people.
 EHRI provides access to information about dispersed Holocaust-related sources through its Online Portal, as well as tools and methods that enable researchers and archivists to work collaboratively.
-Together with over twenty other organizations, EHRI digitalizes Holocaust research to preserve it for indefinite future reference.
+Together with over twenty other organizations, EHRI digitalized Holocaust research to preserve it for indefinite future reference.
 It aims to have as many institutions as possible join in via standardized digital connections.